6th Battalion (Australia): First World War

 Following the outbreak of the First World War, the decision was made to raise an all volunteer force outside of the existing Citizens Force units for overseas service known as the Australian Imperial Force (AIF).
 The 6th Battalion was completely recruited from Victoria, drawing from Melbourne and the surrounding suburbs to the north where four Citizens Force battalions—the 55th, 56th, 63rd and 64th Infantry—were headquartered.
-Raising was complete within a fortnight of the outbreak of the war in August 1914 and less than two months later the battalion embarked for overseas on the troop transport Suffolk, forming part of the 2nd Brigade, 1st Division.
+Raising was complete within a fortnight of the outbreak of the war in August 1914 and less than two months later the battalion embarked for overseas on the troop transport Hororata, forming part of the 2nd Brigade, 1st Division.

-The battalion proceeded to Egypt, arriving on 2 December and after a period of training it took part in the Landing at Anzac Cove on 25 April 1915, where it went ashore as part of the second wave.
+The battalion arrived in Egypt on 2 December 1914.
+After a period of training it took part in the Landing at Anzac Cove on 25 April 1915, where it went ashore as part of the second wave.
 Shortly after the landing the 2nd Brigade was transferred from Anzac Cove to Cape Helles to assist in the attack on Krithia.
 During the unsuccessful attack, the 6th Battalion suffered heavy casualties, losing 133 men killed or died of wounds.
+Its commanding officer Walter McNicoll was badly wounded in the abdomen and invalided home.
 Afterwards, they returned to Anzac Cove, arriving there on 17 May, to take part in defending the beachhead that had been established.
 In August, when the Allies attempted a break out, the battalion took part in the attack on Lone Pine.
 In September they were withdrawn for a period of rest to Lemnos.
 They returned in November and resumed defensive duties.
 By that time, due to the failure of August Offensive, the campaign evolved into a stalemate.
 They remained in the line December, when the Allies carried out a successful evacuation.
 During the campaign they lost 22 officers and 398 other ranks killed.